 If you follow these steps and can demonstrate through medical records, employment records, receipts, and other evidence that you have been injured and have suffered real damages, you may have a good case to recover compensation for all of your damages, and your attorney at the Drake Firm will fight to ensure that you get everything you deserve.
 If necessary, we will call upon medical experts to testify as to the severity of your injuries and your prognosis.

-Your consultation is entirely free, and if you choose to hire the Drake firm to represent you, you will sign a contingency retainer, which means you will only pay if we win money for you.
+Your consultation is entirely free, and if you choose to hire the Drake Law Firm to represent you, you will sign a contingency retainer, which means you will only pay if we win money for you.